suffolklibraries/lgc/content/collections/events/pavilion-sessions-21-12.md

     content:
       -
         type: text
-        text: 'All are welcome to join these unplugged sessions and play traditional or contemporary tunes, or sing songs.'
+        text: 'All are welcome to join these unplugged sessions and play traditional or contemporary tunes or sing songs.'
   -
     type: paragraph
     attrs: